 - It has the best track record.
 Electrolysis yields the best overall results compared to any other method when it comes to getting rid of hair permanently.

 - Bent follicles can make electrolysis hair removal harder.
-Previous waxing or tweezing can make hair follicles bent or misshapen, which makes getting the needle to the root more difficult.
+Previous waxing or tweezing might make hair follicles bent or misshapen, which makes getting the needle to the root more difficult.

 - Multiple treatments are needed.
 You have to truly be committed to electrolysis because you will need to undergo anywhere from 15-30 sessions.

-To help prevent irritation and infection, refrain from washing the treated area for at least 24 hours after electrolysis.
+To try to help prevent irritation, refrain from washing the treated area for at least 24 hours after electrolysis.

 Everyone has their own tolerance to pain.
 Electrolysis has been likened to a stinging and pricking sensation, and each follicle has to go through it.
 "You'll probably feel a momentary heat sensation or pinch," says Thurman.
 "Discomfort is minimal for most people, but individual tolerances vary greatly.
 Keep in mind that some areas of the body are much less sensitive than others.
 Many people read, listen to music, or even take a nap while being treated."